masa-finance/subnet-42/README.md

 ```

 The multi-miner setup:
-- Uses a shared coldkey across all instances
+- Uses a shared coldkey across all instances (if it needs to be created)
-- Automatically generates unique hotkeys for each miner
+- Automatically generates unique hotkeys for each miner (if they don't exist)
-- Stores hotkeys in a local volume for persistence
+- Preserves all wallet state in a local volume
 - Names instances consistently (subnet42-miner-1, subnet42-miner-2, etc.)
-- Preserves hotkey assignments across restarts
+- Maintains wallet state across restarts

 Example docker-compose.yml section for multiple miners:
 ```yaml